Introduction: Floating World Backlit Moss Map With Arduino Fiber Optic LED Cities

 Step 15: Adding the 12v LED String Backlighting

-Since we already have wiring going through the continents, I figured I might as well add wiring for optional LED string light backlighting.
+Since we already have wiring going through the continents, I figured I might as well add wiring for optional LED strip light backlighting.

 The backlighting will make the decorative map art piece into an actually useful ambient indoor light.